Learning Design and Technology

 The Academic Program

-For nearly half a century, the Department of Learning Design and Technology (LTEC) has provided dynamic and high quality programs for educators seeking innovative ways to create effective teaching and learning environments that integrate emerging technologies.
+For half a century, the Department of Learning Design and Technology (LTEC) has provided dynamic and high quality programs for educators seeking innovative ways to create effective teaching and learning environments that integrate emerging technologies.
 To meet the needs of lifelong learners, LTEC offers diverse programs and courses for graduate students as well as courses to meet the needs of undergraduate students.
 Students in the LTEC program may be upgrading current capacity as educators or seeking new career paths, often moving into leadership positions as a result of their educational experiences.

 The department’s main target group is post-baccalaureate students committed to the improvement of instruction and learning across the educational spectrum, including PreK-12, post-secondary, workplace, and informal educational settings.
 The field of educational technology is delineated by the definition developed by its professional association, the Association for Educational Communications and Technology (AECT): “Educational technology is the study and ethical practice of facilitating learning and improving performance by creating, using, and managing appropriate technological processes and resources.”
 AECT standards for professional programs guide the curriculum and core assessments.